LucasMeldrum/CART470_CapstoneProject/Maya's WeeklyJournal/WeeklyJornal.md

 ### Problem 4: Data Privacy

-The requests from out interviewee were to make sure that the sharing feature was safe and did not leak your informaiton to anyone you didn't explicitly say could view it.
+The requests from out interviewee were to make sure that the sharing feature was safe and did not leak your information to anyone you didn't explicitly say could view it.
 With those concerns in mind we made a few decisions that would be the basis for the development of the sharing function:

 - Make sure you need to be mutual friends with someone in order to see their screen time
 - Have a function where you can turn screen time sharing off